victor-porcar/TechTalk-Clean-Code/README.md

 # TechTalk-Clean-Code

-**Clean code** by Robert C. Martin (Uncle Bob) is a classic book in Software engineering that every developer must read in order to build a better software
+*Clean code* by Robert C. Martin (Uncle Bob) is a classic book in Software engineering that every developer must read in order to build a better software.

+Bullet points of the book from [here](https://gist.github.com/wojteklu/73c6914cc446146b8b533c0988cf8d29)

 ## General rules